 As an Amazon Associate, I earn from qualifying purchases.

-If my fluffy whole wheat pancakes and healthy cinnamon apples had a baby, it would be these apple pie pancakes.
-Packed with flavor and filling whole grains, these pancakes are sure to become a family favorite.
+If my fluffy sour cream pancakes and steamed cinnamon apples had a baby, it would be these apple pie pancakes.

 You’ll want to choose an apple that holds its shape well when heated.
-My favorites for this recipe are fuji, gala, Honeycrisp, pink lady, or jazz.
+My favorites for this recipe are Fuji, Gala, Honeycrisp, Pink Lady, or Jazz.

 How to Freeze Pancakes